Account Breakdown TemplateEffective October 2018Owner - HMS ORA

-GMAS: Other Request TypesUpdated on April 22, 2021Owner- HMS ORA
+GMAS: Other Request TypesUpdated June 23, 2022Owner- HMS ORA

 This document is intended to provide guidance to departments on how to request certain changes on sponsored awards.
 In most cases, a formal GMAS Request is required, but not always.
 All of the requests in this document are handled by your Grants & Contracts Team representative in ORA.
 Department staff should always coordinate with their Grants & Contracts Team representative to ensure that appropriate approvals are sought from sponsors according to sponsor terms and conditions, and that appropriate ORA signoff is obtained for such requests to sponsors.
 For questions about this document, please contact your Grants & Contracts Team representative for further guidance.

 Preproposals: ORA Review and GMAS EntryEffective September 1, 2021Owner - HMS ORA

 This document identifies the criteria for which a preproposal must be entered into GMAS for review by ORA prior to submission to the sponsor.
 It also outlines the process for GMAS entry by department administrators.

 RPPR: Guide for Requesting/Submitting NIH RPPR Materials as a SubrecipientHarvard AffiliatesOwner - HMS ORA